Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Best Tips for Visiting Brasov, Romania

-Continue your One Week in Romania trip by moving north into the Transylvanian mountains to the once fortified city of Brasov.
-Along the route, make a stop in Sinaia to see the famous Peles Castle and historic monastery.
+Continue your trip by traveling north into Transylvania to the once fortified city of Brasov.
+Along the way, make a stop in Sinaia to see the famous Peles Castle and an historic monastery.

 Peles Castle and Sinaia